David Kato: Reactions and tributes

 In Spring 2011, Boston's American Repertory Theater and System of a Down's Serj Tankian dedicated their production of Prometheus Bound to Kato and seven other activists, stating in program notes that "by singing the story of Prometheus, the God who defied the tyrant Zeus by giving the human race both fire and art, this production hopes to give a voice to those currently being silenced or endangered by modern-day oppressors".

 The Gay Pride event in York, United Kingdom, held on 30 July 2011 commemorated Kato.
 A minute of silence was observed and hundreds of rainbow coloured balloons were released in his memory by Member of Parliament for York Central Hugh Bayley and the Lord Mayor of York.

 The David Kato Vision & Voice Award was established in his memory.
 The 2012 recipient, Jamaican LGBTQ rights activist Maurice Tomlinson, was announced on 14 December 2011 and was awarded on 29 January 2012 in London.
 Participant organisations include Global Forum on MSM & HIV (MSMGF), Sexual Minorities Uganda (SMUG), International Planned Parenthood Federation (IPPF), GIZ – Deutsche Gesellschaft für Internationale Zusammenarbeit, Herbert Smith LLP, and ILGA-Europe.

 In 2014, Kato was inducted into the Legacy Walk, an outdoor public display in Chicago, Illinois which celebrates LGBTQ history and people.

+German-Dutch author Lutz van Dijk was inspired by Kato's activism and killing to write Kampala – Hamburg: Roman einer Flucht.

 On 16 June 2021, the University of York announced that Kato would be the namesake of the new David Kato College, the first college on York's campus to be named after a person of African descent.